Javakian12/React-Native-Template/README.md

 # React-Native-Template
 A template (boilerplate) for a React Native app.

+This is currently an OLD version, a newer version will be released soon with loads of more features and quality of life improvements.
+If you want early access, open up a thread on issues to request it.

 This repository is a fully functional app that can be built on IOS, Android, and Web for faster deployment.
 This repository includes a large amount of features, all designed to help you skyrocket your deployment.

 ## Server